 Blackstone Real Estate Income Trust, Inc. is a newly organized corporation formed to invest primarily in stabilized income-oriented commercial real estate in the United States.
-We are externally managed by our adviser, BXREIT Advisors LL.C. (the "Adviser").
-The Adviser is an affiliate ofour sponsor, The Blackstone Group L.P. (together with its affiliates, "Blackstone"), a leading global investment manager.
-Our objective is to bring Blackstone's leading real estate investment platformwith an institutional fee structure to the non-exchange traded real estate investment trust ("REIT") industry.
-We intend to qualify as a REIT for U.S. federal income tax purposes.
-We are not a mutual fund and do not intend to register as an investment company under the Investment Company Act of 1940, as anended (the "Investment Company Act").
+We are externally managed by our adviser, BXREIT Advisors L.L.C. (the "Adviser").
+The Adviser is an affiliate of our sponsor, The Blackstone Group L.P. (together with its affiliates, "Blackstone"), a leading global investment manager.
+Our objective is to bring Blackstone Group L.P. real estate investment platform/with an institutional fee structure to the non-exchange traded real estate investment trust ("REIT") industry.
+We intend to qualify as a REIT for U.S. federal income taxpurposes.
+We are not a mutual fund and do not intend to register as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act").
 We have not yet identified any investments and thus are considered a blind pool.

 We are offering on a continuous basis up to \$5,000,000,000 in shares of common stock, consisting of up to \$4,000,000,000 in shares in our primary offering and up to \$1,000,000,000 in shares pursuant to our distribution reinvestment plan.
-We are offering to sell any combination of four classes of shares of common stock, Class T shares, Class S shares, Class D shares and Class I shares, with a dollar value up to the maximumoffering amount.
-The share classes have different upfront selling commissions and dealer mmager fees, and different ongoing stockholder servicing fees.
-Until the release of proceeds fromescrow, the per share purchase price for shares for our common stock in our primary offering will be \$10,000 per share puls applicable upfront selling commissions and dealer mmager fees.
-Thereafer, the purchase price per share for each class of common stock will vary and will generally equal our prior month 's net asset value ("NAV") per share, as determined monthly, plus applicable upfront selling commissions and dealer mmager fees.
-We may offer shares at a price that we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
-This is a "best efforts" offering, which means that Blackstone Advisory Partners L.P., the dealer mmager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in this offering.
+We are offering to sell any combination of four classes of shares of our common stock, Class T shares, Class S shares, Class S shares, and Class I shares, with a dollar value up to the maximum offering amount.
+The share classes have different upfront selling cormissions and dealer manager fees, and different ongoing stockholder servicing fees.
+Until the release of proceeds from second, the per share purchase price for shares of our common stock in our primary offering will be \$10.00 per share plus applicable upfront selling cormissions and dealer manager fees.
+Thereafter, the purchase price per share for each class of common stock will vary and will generally equal our prior nonth's net asset value ("NAV") per share, as determined nonthly, plus applicable upfront selling commissions and dealer manager fees.
+We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
+This is a "best efforts" offering, which means that Blackstone Advisory Partners L.P., the dealer manager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in this offering.